 Portfolio projects in costume design, beginning with script analysis and research and culminating with finished renderings and realized design components for the student's portfolio.
-Prerequisites: THEA:144 and sophomore standing or instructor's permission.
+Prerequisite: Sophomore standing or instructor's permission.
 4 SH.

-THEA:342 Stage Makeup.
+THEA-342 Stage Makeup

 Portfolio projects in makeup design, beginning with script analysis and research and culminating with realized and conceptual projects.
 Projects in makeup design expose students to the techniques of traditional, prosthetic and wig applications.
 Prerequisite: Sophomore standing or instructor's permission.
 4 SH.